This is a collection of some of my favourite stuff. Kind of like an awesome list.

 Obsidian 🌟

-Obsidian is a versatile note-taking app that stores markdown files locally on your computer.
+Obsidian is a note taking application that utilising local markdown files.
 I use obsidian for a lot of stuff - notetaking, managing my todo list, storing content that I like (recipes, articles, etc) and much more.

 Syncthing 🌟

 Syncthing is an open-source file synchronisation tool that I use to keep local files in sync across different devices.
-Particularly useful for syncing photos from my phone.
+Useful for syncing photos from my phone.

 Ventoy 🌟